mdesjardins/mdesjardins.github.io/source/_posts/2008-01-31-new-jpa-tutorial-pizza-shop.md

 From your Java code, the semantics for dealing with toppings on a pizza are just like any other set, much like you&#8217;d work with a One-to-many object.

 <span style="font-size:130%;"><span style="font-weight: bold;">Conclusion</span></span>
 Since the introduction of annotations, object/relational mapping is one of the easiest aspects of working with JPA over other frameworks.
-You can see this whole project in action on your IDE of choice by downloading it [<span style="text-decoration: underline;">here</span>][5] (or from [here][6] if that doesn&#8217;t work for some reason).
+You can see this whole project in action on your IDE of choice by downloading it [here][5] (or from [here][6] if that doesn&#8217;t work for some reason).
 It should be a pretty reasonable starting point if you want a reference project to start playing with JPA.
 I hope to revisit the Pizza Shop project to cover other JPA topics in future posts.
-[
-][7]

  [1]: http://en.wikipedia.org/wiki/Optimistic_concurrency_control
  [2]: http://en.wikipedia.org/wiki/Obsessive-compulsive_disorder